-To improve the above methodology and also to make easier the archeointensity determinations, Le Goff and Gallet (2004) have developed a new vibrating sample magnetometer called the Triaxe.
-This instrument allows the simultaneous measurements of the three components of the magnetization vector carried in a small (1 cm-height; 1 cmdiameter) cylindrical sample, where the sample can be heated (up to 680°C) and submitted to a magnetic field in any direction and intensity up to ~200 μT (Figure 4).
-Unlike most classic methods which involve magnetization measurements at room temperature (i.e. after successive heating and cooling of the studied samples), the Triaxe magnetometer therefore allows us to perform magnetization measurements at high temperatures.
-The potential applications of this magnetometer concern the study of rock magnetism in general, but the key application we have developed so far concerns the establishment of a new fully automated and fast (~two hour long) archeointensity routine, which takes into account both TRM anisotropy and cooling rate effects.
-Numerous comparative tests between results obtained using the Triaxe and several other widely used versions of the classic Thellier and Thellier (1959) method (for instance Aitken's or Coe's versions or the so-called IZZI version; Yu et al., 2004) have demonstrated the efficiency of the former procedure (Gallet and Le Goff, 2006; Gallet et al., 2006; 2008; Genevey et al., 2009).
+To improve the above methodology and also to make easier the archeointensity determinations, Le Goff and Gallet [37] have developed a new vibrating sample magnetometer called the Triaxe.
+This instrument allows the simultaneous measurements of the three components of the magnetization vector of a small (1 cm-height; 1 cm-diameter) cylindrical sample, which can be heated up to 680 °C and subjected to a magnetic field in any direction and intensity up to $\sim 200 \ \mu\text{T}$ .
+The Triaxe magnetometer is unique in that it allows one to perform magnetization measurements at high temperatures.
+The potential applications of this magnetometer concern the study of rock magnetism in general, but the key application we have developed so far concerns the establishment of a new fully automated and fast ( $\sim$ two hour long) archeointensity routine, which takes into account both TRM anisotropy and cooling rate effects.
+Numerous comparative tests between results obtained using the Triaxe and several other widely used versions of the classic Thellier and Thellier [13] method (for instance Aitken's or Coe's versions or the so-called IZZI version; Yu et al. [36]) have demonstrated the efficiency of the former procedure (Gallet and Le Goff [38]; Gallet et al. [39,40]; Genevey et al. [31]).

-4. Acquisition of new archeointensity results from Western Europe
+4. New archeointensity results from Western Europe

-To better illustrate the Triaxe methodology and the recent efforts which have been made to construct a reliable geomagnetic field intensity variation curve in Western Europe over the past few millennia, we report below the acquisition of two new sets of archeointensity data from Italy and from France, dated respectively to the VIIth century BC and to the IXth century AD.
+To better illustrate the Triaxe methodology, we report below the acquisition of two new sets of archeointensity data from Italy and from France.

-A collection of ten pottery fragments was sampled from the archeological site of La Castellina del Marangone, ~4.5 km south of Civitavecchia and ~66 km to the north-west of Rome (Italy).
-This site occupies a hill, ~130 m in height, near the seashore.
-Excavations have shown that it was continuously inhabited from the Bronze Age to the Hellinistic period (XIVth to IIIth century BC).
+A collection of ten pottery fragments was sampled from the archeological site of La Castellina del Marangone, $\sim$ 4.5 km south of Civitavecchia and $\sim$ 66 km north-west of Rome (Italy).
+This site occupies a hill, $\sim$ 130 m in height, near the seashore.
+Excavations have shown that it was continuously inhabited from the Bronze Age to the

+Hellinistic period (XIVth to IIIrd century BC).
 During the Etruscan period, La Castellina had a remarkable position, midway between the two major cities of Tarquinia and Cerveteri, which greatly favored its commercial importance for regional and sea trading.
-Our potsherds were collected from one single occupation layer on the oriental terrace area (Gran-Aymerich, 2006) and they all correspond to a fine pottery characterized by a very distinctive decor with painted fish or bird, well dated to the middle of the VIIth century (layer 7, orientalising period, ~670-630 BC; Martelli, 2000; Gran-Aymerich, 2003).
+Our potsherds were collected from a single occupation layer on the oriental terrace area (Gran-Aymerich [41]).
+They all correspond to a fine pottery characterized by a very distinctive decor with painted fish or bird, well dated to the middle of the VIIth century (layer 7, orientalizing period, $\sim$ 670-630 BC; Martelli [42]; Gran-Aymerich [43]).

 Another group of fragments was sampled in the city of Vanves, located on the southwestern periphery of Paris (France).
-Six pottery kilns were excavated in 2004 (Gaudray street; work managed by X. Peixoto, Institut National de la Recherche Archéologique Préventive).
+Six pottery kilns were excavated in 2004 (Gaudray street; work managed by X. Peixoto, Institut de Recherches Archéologiques Préventives).
 When abandoned, these kilns were used as dumps and filled by thousands of potsherds covering the VIth-IXth century period.
-The fragments were collected from kiln #1050 which delivered a large and homogeneous collection of potsherds with a fine or semi-fine clay paste and, based on their typology, dated to the first half of the IXth century (Lefèvre, 2007).
+The fragments were collected from kiln #1050 which delivered a large and homogeneous collection of potsherds with a fine or semi-fine clay paste and, based on their typology, dated to the first half of the IXth century (Lefèvre [44]).